| Collaboration |

 collaboration was ever as difficult - or as rewarding

-- as the one that Nancy Patz and I did when we both
+- as the one that Nancy Patz and I shared when we both

 wrote and both illustrated together, Babies

 Can’t Eat Kimchee!
+(Bloomsbury Children’s Books, 2007).
 It may not sound so difficult

 to integrate two very different styles of art work